 We will also visit an area of dry deciduous woodland in interior Rio de Janeiro state, near the town of Carmo, where the endemic and localized Three-toed Jacamar digs its nesting holes in high earth banks.
 This species often sits on exposed branches, watching the surroundings for flying insect prey.
 In the same woodland area we will also have chances to find the endemic Grey-eyed Greenlet and Rufous-fronted (or Common) Thornbird, and even have a second chance for Serra Antwren.

-Ultimate Southeast Brazil, Part I: Day 10 Today, after some early morning birding at REGUA, we head south to the beautiful Itatiaia National Park for an overnight stay in the lower section.
+Ultimate Southeast Brazil: Day 10 Today, after some early morning birding at REGUA, we head south to the beautiful Itatiaia National Park for an overnight stay in the lower section.
 We plan to have lunch in the lower part of the national park and also to check in at our nice hotel, where spectacular feeders should give us a blast of tanagers and hummingbirds, including beauties that we could have seen before such as Black Jacobin, Brazilian Ruby and Green-headed and Olive-green Tanagers.
 Two really fantastic species are quite frequent at the feeders; the impressive Saffron Toucanet and Blue-napped Chlorophonia.
-We will also spend hours in the dense bamboo of the Três Picos Trail, mainly in search of rare endemics such as Fork-tailed Tody-Tyrant.
+We will also spend hours in the dense bamboo of the Três Picos Trail, mainly in search of rare endemics, including Fork-tailed Tody-Tyrant.